 HelloWorld-JDG is a basic example that shows how to store and retrieve data to/from the cache.
 Users can access the cache either from a servlet or from a JSF page through request scoped beans.

 Infinispan is configured in clustered distributed mode with synchronous replication.
 Entries have their lifespan (expiration) and are removed from the cache after 60 seconds since last update.

 HelloWorld-JDG example works in Library mode.
 In this mode, the application and the data grid are running in the same JVM.
 All libraries (JAR files) are bundled with the application and deployed to Red Hat JBoss Enterprise Application Platform.
-The library usage mode only allows local access to a single node in a distributed cluster.
-This usage mode gives the application access to data grid functionality within a virtual machine in the container being used.
+The library mode enables fastest (local) access to the entries stored on the same node as the application instance, but also enables access to data stored in remote nodes (JVMs) that comprise the embedded distributed cluster.

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later.

 If you have not yet done so, you must Configure Maven before testing the quickstarts.